National, Regional and International Organizations

 The private sector is a key partner in addressing the problems of drugs and crime, including corruption.
 Business/industry codes of conduct can provide an important catalyst for private sector action, and the private sector can also be an important source of expertise as well as financial contributions.
 The private sector is also a key partner also in terms of workplace of prevention programmes.

-The UE proximity policy towards the Mediterranean region is governed by the global and comprehensive Euro-Med Partnership launched at the 1995 Barcelona Conference between the European Union and its twelve Mediterranean partners.
+The EU proximity policy towards the Mediterranean region is governed by the global and comprehensive Euro-Med Partnership launched at the 1995 Barcelona Conference between the European Union and its twelve Mediterranean partners.
 Since January 2007 the European Neighborhood and Partnership Instrument has earmarked approximately €12 billion to support for reforms in the period 2007-13.